-There’s a smear campaign being run against ONLY the Canadian energy sector by "environmental activist" groups who receive a large part of their funding from non-Canadian sources.
-These groups do not savagely oppose any other energy sector in any other nation of the world.
+There’s a smear campaign being run against the Canadian energy sector by environmental activist groups who receive a large part of their funding from non-Canadian sources.
+These groups do not oppose other energy exporters the way they have Canada where every single pipeline has been obstructed for over a decade.

 Tar Sands Campaign: Original Mission Statement